joelmoniz/Git-Manager/README.md

   * Change the repository name to the name of your tool and save your changes.
   * NOTE: GitHub only allows you to fork a project once.
 If you need to create multiple forks, you can follow these [instructions](http://adrianshort.org/2011/11/08/create-multiple-forks-of-a-github-repo/).
 1. Clone your new repository to your Eclipse workspace.
-  * Open Eclipse and select the File → Import... menu item.
+  * Open Eclipse and select the File â†’ Import... menu item.
-  * Select Git → Projects from Git, and click "Next >".
+  * Select Git â†’ Projects from Git, and click "Next >".
   * Select "URI" and click "Next >".
   * Enter your repository's clone URL in the "URI" field.
 The remaining fields in the "Location" and "Connection" groups will get automatically filled in.
   * Enter your GitHub credentials in the "Authentication" group, and click "Next >".